Physics: Ph.D. Admissions FAQ

 I am interested in applying for the SPRING semester.
 How do I do so?

-Unfortunately, we do not accept applications for spring admission.
-We only accept graduate students on the fall cycles.
+We do not accept applications for spring admission, only fall.

 Do you accept transfer students into the Physics Ph.D. program?

 We will consider your application for admission, but your chances of admission will be smaller if you are already enrolled in a graduate program in physics in US.
-Please note on your application or in your personal statement that you are currently attending another American university, and that you are looking to transfer.
-Also, explain and why you are looking to transfer after enrolling in another program.
+Please note on your application or in your personal statement that you are currently attending another university, and that you are looking to transfer.
+It is important to explain why you are looking to transfer after enrolling in another program.
 This could play a large role when the admissions committee evaluates your application.

 When will admission decisions be made?